raspberrypilearning/anime-expressions/en/step_2.md

 **Try it:** Type some words into the left-hand side of the project below.
 The words you type will automatically appear on the webpage to the right.

+**Tip:** If you are using a mobile device you might have to click on the pencil icon to write your text then click on the refresh icon to view the output.

 + What happens if you type multiple lines of text?
 + Would you like to view a webpage that looked like this?

 <iframe src="https://trinket.io/embed/html/1bb91117a9" width="100%" height="350" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

-**Tip:** If you are using a mobile device you might have to click on the pencil icon to write your text then click on the run icon to view it.

 --- /task ---